CALL US FREE ON

 Tokyo

 After breakfast, we make our way to Tokyo Tower.
 Standing at 333m, it’s 13m taller than the Eiffel Tower, which was the inspiration for its design.
 Although surpassed in height by Tokyo Skytree in 2012, Tokyo Tower remains a beloved symbol of the city.
-After a brief photo stop at the impressive Imperial Plaza, we make our way to Japan’s most famous Shinto Shrine, Meiji Jingu.
+After a brief photo stop at the impressive Imperial Palace, we make our way to Japan’s most famous Shinto Shrine, Meiji Jingu.
 Dedicated to Emperor Meiji, the shrine sits in a large forest area that contains more than 100,000 trees, gifted by the people to their beloved emperor.
 We return to our hotel, where the remainder of the day is at leisure.
-This evening there is the opportunity to see Tokyo from a different perspective with an optional dinner cruise along the Sumida River.

 Included meals: